Holographic $T\bar{T}$ deformation of the entanglement entropy in (A)dS$_3$/CFT$_2$: Entanglement entropy for arbitrary single spatial intervals

 \subsection{System with finite size}

-In the previous subsection, we reviewed the CHM mapping method for calculating the entanglement entropy of the $T\bar{T}$-deformed CFT in spatial intervals on a two-dimensional plane.
-Specifically, we computed the entanglement entropy for a subsystem on the boundary of the dS spacetime in Poincaré coordinates.
-We now extend this method to two-dimensional cylindrical and spherical surfaces to examine whether the $T\bar{T}$ deformation introduces corrections to the entanglement entropy for finite-size systems.
-The corresponding holographic models for these geometries are AdS and dS spacetimes in global coordinates, respectively.
-The entanglement entropy calculation for general spatial intervals in curved space has been discussed in ref.~\cite{Grieninger:2019zts}.
+In the preceding subsection, we reviewed the CHM mapping method for computing the entanglement entropy of $T\bar{T}$-deformed CFTs within spatial intervals on a two-dimensional plane.
+Specifically, we calculated the entanglement entropy of a subsystem in dS Poincaré spacetime.
+We now extend this methodology to two-dimensional cylindrical and spherical manifolds to investigate whether the $T\bar{T}$ deformation induces corrections to the entanglement entropy in finite-size systems.